Inherited Forms of Hepatitis

-- Alpha-1-antitrypsin deficiency is also a relatively common inherited disease and in children who have this deficiency state, both acute and chronic hepatitis are common.
-In adults, the liver involvement is often hard to detect, but cirrhosis and liver cancer are both more common in those with alpha-1-antitrypsin deficiency.
+- Alpha-1-antitrypsin deficiency is the most common genetic cause of liver disease in children.
+In adults, the disorder is more likely to affect the lungs, but cirrhosis and liver cancer are both more common in those with alpha-1-antitrypsin deficiency.

-- Wilson disease is a rare form of inherited hepatitis and is associated with an accumulation of excess copper in the liver, brain, and in other tissues.
+- Wilson disease is a rare inherited disorder that causes a buildup of excess copper in the liver, brain, kidneys, and eyes.
 This disease may cause both acute and chronic hepatitis.
 Unless Wilson disease is treated, it becomes progressively worse and is eventually fatal.

 Click on the links above to read more about the specific conditions listed.

-Signs and Symptoms of inherited forms of hepatitis are varied and specific for the individual diseases.
+Signs and symptoms of inherited forms of hepatitis are varied and specific to the individual diseases.
 Click on the links above to find out more about them.
 Signs and symptoms of the liver involvement in these conditions correspond to those of hepatitis in general.
 See the section on Signs and Symptoms for detailed information on those.

 Inherited hepatitis may be suspected if there is a family history of liver disease.
 Some common tests to look for the presence of inherited liver diseases include: